How does the Instagram ranking algorithm actually work?

 While we refer to the algorithm as a singular thing, there are actually multiple algorithms at play.

-Similar to the Google algorithm, Instagram have a variety of algorithms, classifiers and processes to determine what content is shown.
+Instagram has a variety of algorithms, classifiers and processes to determine what content is shown and in what order.

 Each part of Instagram uses its own algorithm tailored to how people use it.